-Canon 1Ds versus Ricoh GR II
+Canon 1Ds vs Ricoh GR II

 The Canon EOS-1Ds and the Ricoh GR II are two digital cameras that were officially introduced, respectively, in September 2002 and June 2015.
 The 1Ds is a DSLR, while the GR II is a fixed lens compact.
 The cameras are based on a full frame (1Ds) and an APS-C (GR II) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Ricoh provides 16.1 MP.
+The Canon has a resolution of 11 megapixels, whereas the Ricoh provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR II is considerably smaller (70 percent) than the Canon 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the GR II does not feature any corresponding weather-sealing.